RSA-1977/photoprism-k3s/README.md

 ## Notes

-- If Longhorn is not installed, follow the [Longhorn installation guide](https://longhorn.io/docs/1.2.4/deploy/install/) to set it up.
+- If Longhorn is not installed, follow the [Longhorn installation guide](https://longhorn.io/docs/1.6.2/deploy/install/) to set it up.
-- You can configure Photoprism to use NFS volumes instead of Longhorn.
+- You can configure PhotoPrism to use NFS volumes instead of Longhorn.
 Look in ./statefulset/photoprism-statefulset.yaml for examples.